vonfalk/storm-javavis/doc/index.md

 entities in the system.
 For example: `help core:Str` will tell you about the string type and its members. `help core:Str:find` will tell you that there are two overloads of `find`.

+You can also access the documentation in Storm using the Emacs plugin.
+Run the command `M-x storm-doc` and enter the name of the thing you want to see documentation for.
+The Emacs plugin allows interactive browsing of the documentation and provides auto completion for the name entry which makes it easy to explore the contents of packages.

 Contact
 --------